The Faith Space

 Bible verses about Jochebed in the Bible

-The story of Jochebed is found in the book of Exodus but she is mentioned in one other place in Scripture.
-Here at verses:
+The story of Jochebed is found in the book of Exodus but she is mentioned in one other places in Scripture.
+Here are the other verses:

 Facts about Jochebed in the Bible